walmartlabs/lacinia/docs/subscriptions/streamer.rst

 Notes
 -----

-The value based to the source stream callback is normally a plain, non-nil value.
+The value passed to the source stream callback is normally a plain, non-nil value.

 It may be a wrapped value (e.g., via :api:`resolve/with-error`).
 This will be handled inside :api:`execute/execute-query` (which is invoked with the value passed to the callback).